dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 10.md

 might be raised because a new overload is applicable but there is no single best overload.

 The following example shows some ambiguities and possible workarounds.
-Note that another workaround is for API authors to use `OverloadResolutionPriorityAttribute`.
+Note that another workaround is for API authors to use the `OverloadResolutionPriorityAttribute`.

 ```cs
 var x = new long[] { 1 };